neelsg/lithium/docs/spec.md

 ### Named parameters

-Parameters can optionally be assigned a different name from what the variable name will be internally for the function.
-This is useful to improve readability of the code.
+Parameters can be specified by name when calling the function.

 ### Returning values